Real Patient Stories

 Today Claudia says, “Sedation Dentistry has changed my life.
 My teeth were sensitive to hot and cold.
 I now smile and am able to have drinks with ice and eat hot items.
 I no longer hide my smile.”

 She uses that smile to praise the SedationCare team that helped her.
 “They are all great!” she says.
 “I feel like I’m part of the group and everyone in the office treats me like I am special.
 I am so grateful I found them!”

 Make your appointment with a SedationCare office now and find your new smile.

 Time flies and 15 years go by easily when you are afraid of the pain you’ve experienced in the past.
 When you can’t get numb, it's even easier to stay away.
-Over time you just stop smiling, your confidence takes a hit and sooner or later, your overall health follows suit.
+Over time you just stop smiling.
+Your confidence takes a hit, and eventually, your overall health follows suit.

 What makes someone change?
 Is there another option?

-“I had waited a long time to have work done on my teeth that needed to be done because I would get hurt every time I went to the dentist, who wants that?!
-Sedation Dentistry was wonderful, no pain.
+“I had waited a long time to have work done on my teeth that needed to be done because I would get hurt every time I went to the dentist,” said Daniel.
+“Who wants that?!
+Sedation dentistry was wonderful, no pain.
 I would do it again in an instant and am no longer hesitant to go to the dentist.
-I am no longer self-conscious about my teeth and smile.”
+I’m no longer self-conscious about my teeth and smile.”